maheshverma/SamplePod/README.md

     <img src="https://f.cloud.github.com/assets/1089907/475156/237c7c22-b780-11e2-92e8-3787fdfe5f08.png" />
 </p>

+This is a duplicate of project(https://github.com/DyKnow/SignalR-ObjC.git).
+I have updated this project to support AFNetworking 3.0

 SignalR-ObjC is a client library for iOS and Mac OS X.  It's built on top of two popular open source libraries [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [SocketRocket](https://github.com/square/SocketRocket).
 SignalR-ObjC is intended to be used along side ASP.NET SignalR, a new library for ASP.NET developers that makes it incredibly simple to add real-time functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.